m4r-sh/zilk/readme.md

 zilk provides the runtime utilities for isomorphic rendering, scoped classnames, ssr routing, hydration, and client-side navigation.

 zilker is the recommended build tool for transforming zilk components into complete webpages with all of the necessary output files.

+By separting handlers, styles, markup, and markdown into different exported functions, we can see all of the behavior in one file, while our build process can extract each export as needed.

 ---